To apply visit: https://form.jotform.com/220934232015141. The deadline to apply has been extended to July 1, 2022 at 5:00pm.

-- Maintain good standing with the university and at least a 2.5 GPA throughout the LC term
+- Maintain good standing with the university throughout the LC term

-- Commit an average of 12 hours per week for Leadership Consultant business for the academic year (including at least 8 consistent office hours per week)
+- Commit an average of 10-12 hours per week for Leadership Consultant business for the academic year (including at least 8 established office hours per week)

-- Prioritize your Leadership Consultant work as a major co-curricular commitment
+- Prioritize your Leadership Consultant work as a major role and co-curricular commitment

-- Understand that as a Leadership Consultant you are part of, and represent the Leadership Education And Development Office
+- Understand that as a Leadership Consultant you are part of, and represent the LEAD Office

 - Seek to develop as a leader and learn new things